Orchestra Policies: Undergraduate

 ABSENCES FOR PROFESSIONAL ACTIVITIES

 Any absence for outside professional activities (even very brief periods of time, e.g., auditions, performances, etc.) will only be deemed an excused absence upon Conservatory approval, following submission of the completed Absence Request Form as stated above.
-We will do our very best to respond to requests as quickly as possible.
+We will do our very best to respond to requests as quickly as possible, but please try to put in your request at least 2 week or even a month in advance.

 *Important: Students should not accept outside professional engagements that occur during the school year without first receiving permission from the conservatory.